BWeng20/ruFSM/test/w3c/README.md

 It will print the progress to the console.
 Output of the tests is redirected to files in sub-folder "logs".

-The script needs a debug-build of the binary `test` in `target/debug`.
+The script needs a debug-build of the binary `test` in `target/release`.
-You can build it with `cargo build`
+You can build it with `cargo build --release`

 The script writes also the Report-file, that is linked below.